 3.1 The inspectors observed lessons, had discussions with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chair of governors and a governor, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended singing practice and form meetings.
-Inspectors visited the boarding house and the facilities for the youngest pupils, together with the learning support and educational resource areas.
+They held discussions with members of staff and with a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended chapel.
+Inspectors visited boarding houses and the learning support and educational resource areas.
 Inspectors considered the responses of parents, staff and pupils to pre-inspection questionnaires.
 The inspectors examined curriculum and other documentation made available by the school.